openhab/website/blog/2023-12-22-openhab-4-1-release.md

 - Jan ([@J-N-K](https://github.com/J-N-K)) for openHAB core
 - Jacob ([@jlaur](https://github.com/jlaur)) for openHAB add-ons
 - Leo ([@lsiepel](https://github.com/lsiepel)) for openHAB add-ons
-- Florian ([@florian-h05](https://github.com/florian-h05)) for the openHAB MainUI
+- Florian ([@florian-h05](https://github.com/florian-h05)) for the openHAB Main UI
-- Laurent ([@lolodomo](https://github.com/lolodomo)) for the openHAB BasicUI
+- Laurent ([@lolodomo](https://github.com/lolodomo)) for the openHAB Basic UI

 Most of them are also maintainers, which means besides of contributing code, they review pull requests and participate in discussions on GitHub issues.
 At present, we are TODO maintainers across all our repositories.
-Thank you to my colleagues for making openHAB 4.1 a christmas present to our community!
+Many thanks to my colleagues for making openHAB 4.1 a christmas present to our community!

 # Highlights